 - FINA-S 272 Studio in Objects, Time, and Space I (3 cr.)
 Introduction to object making and sculptural theory in contemporary art.
 Explores visual and object-based outcomes for the use of sculpture in the modern world. - FINA-S 280 Metalsmithing and Jewelry Design I (3 cr.)
 CASE A&H P: FINA-S 101, FINA-S 102, or consent of instructor.
 Introductory course for exploring metalworking and jewelry design as a serious form of creative expression.
 Focuses on the basic techniques of piercing of metals, soldering, sheet metal construction, surface embellishment, mechanical joining, wire forming and forging, stretching of sheet metals, and various metal finishing techniques. - FINA-S 301 Drawing II (3 cr.)
 P: FINA-S 200.
 Intermediate course in drawing from the model and other sources.
 Emphasis on technical command of the media in conjunction with the development of a visual awareness.
 Continued problems in the articulation of space, scale, volume, value, and linear sensitivity.
-May be repeated once. - FINA-S 331 Painting II (3 cr.)
+May be repeated once. - FINA-S 330 Studio in Digital Media II (3 cr.)
+Intermediate work in the use of digital media tools, including video, animation, image manipulation, and digital illustration in the creation of art. - FINA-S 331 Painting II (3 cr.)
 P: FINA-S 230.
 Intermediate course in painting from the model and other sources.
 Emphasis on technical command and understanding of the components of painting space, color, volume, value, and scale.
 Media: oil or acrylics.
 May be repeated once. - FINA-S 341 Printmaking II Intaglio (3 cr.)
 Advanced study with emphasis on intaglio.
 Problems in pictorial composition and drawing stressed. - FINA-S 343 Printmaking II Lithography (3 cr.)
 Advanced study with emphasis on lithography.
 Problems in pictorial composition and drawing stressed. - FINA-S 344 Printmaking II Silk Screen (3 cr.)
-Advanced study with emphasis on silkscreen Problems in pictorial composition, color, and collage design strategies stressed. - FINA-S 351 Graphic Design II (3 cr.)
-P: FINA-S 250 or NMCM-N 250.
-Further studies exploring design principles.
-Students utilize both hand and digital methods to solve design problems creatively and effectively.
-Course includes typographic exploration. - FINA-S 361 Ceramics II (3 cr.)
+Advanced study with emphasis on silkscreen Problems in pictorial composition, color, and collage design strategies stressed. - FINA-S 361 Ceramics II (3 cr.)
 CASE A&H P: FINA-S 260.
 Continued practice in forming and glazing, with emphasis on wheel throwing, surface decoration, and kiln firing techniques.
 Instruction through lectures, demonstrations, and critiques.
 May be repeated once. - FINA-S 371 Sculpture II: Studio in Objects, Time, and Space II (3 cr.)
 Development of skills in both traditional and contemporary sculpture methodology.
 Rotating semester topics include figurative sculpture, casting, steel/wood construction, installation art, and ideas through the sculptural form and knowledge of materials and historical traditions.
-May be repeated once.
+May be repeated once. - FINA-S 381 Metalsmithing and Jewelry Design II (3 cr.)
+CASE A&H P: FINA-S 280.
+Extensive designing and model making for exploring forms and ideas in metal and mixed media, either as jewelry, hollowware objects, flatware, tea strainers and infusers, boxes, or small-scale sculpture.
+Focus on techniques of angle raising, repoussé and chasing, forging of flatware, stone setting, and lost-wax casting, jewelry mechanisms, hinge making, and patination of metals.
+May be repeated for a maximum of 6 credit hours.